btantlinger/wp-plugin-base/README.md

 ### Admin Pages

-The framework provides a flexible system for creating admin pages in the WordPress dashboard:
+The Plugin Base provides a flexible system for creating admin pages in the WordPress dashboard:

 #### Types of Admin Pages